mjmurtag/CleanCodeApp/CONTRIBUTING.md

 We use [GitHub Flow](https://guides.github.com/introduction/flow/), so all code changes happen through pull requests.

-1. Fork the repository and create your branch from `master`.
+1. Fork the repository and create your branch from `main`.
 2. If you've changed the functionality, update the documentation.
 3. Create the pull request!